rapidez/gtm/README.md

 # Rapidez GTM

 This Rapidez package provides 2 views with the GTM scripts, listens to events emitted by the Rapidez Core and adds ecommerce data to the datalayer.
-Currently for [Universal Analytics Enhanced Ecommerce](https://developers.google.com/analytics/devguides/collection/ua/gtm/enhanced-ecommerce) but you can use this with Analytics 4 by using a [GTM Template](https://github.com/gtm-templates-knowit-experience/ga-eec-to-ga4-ecom-converter).

 ## Installation